marselia/marselia.github.io/_posts/2020-04-29-Houseplant.md

 - 11: Having the hint "Hint!I was eleven when I finished A Series of Unfortunate Events" we google "I finished A Series of Unfortunate Events" and we find [Sebalt Decoder](http://vfdcafe.tripod.com/sebald.html) and using the decoder table, we get the flag in column 11. ![alt text](https://github.com/marselia/marselia.github.io/blob/master/images/houseplant_cry.JPG)
 - .... .- .-.. ..-.....-... : Converting it to ASCII we get: 'Half' and searching in dcode.fr about morse types we get this [one](https://www.dcode.fr/fractionated-morse) which shows us the result of the ciphertext.

-# Forensics
+## Forensics
 - Neko Hero: An image appears to us for analysis, we use stegsolve to solve it. ![alt text](https://github.com/marselia/marselia.github.io/blob/master/images/houseplant_fore.JPG)
 - Deep Lyrics: As the title says, we have to use deepsound to extract the file which contains the flag.
 - Ezoterik: The image shows strange characters, the title makes us think about Esoteric programming language https://en.wikipedia.org/wiki/Esoteric_programming_language which the characters look like Brainfuck: https://copy.sh/brainfuck/ and decoding it we don't get a successful result: "Yeah, no, sorry.
 So using the command strings we see a strange paragraph.
 Cyberchef detects it as Base58 and the result is a big amount of data, so converting the decimal numbers to ascii we get the flag.
 - Vacation Pics: Using DIIT to get the second image.

-# Misc
+## Misc
 - Spilledc milk: We get a totally blank image, using stegsolve we get the result.
 - Musica Lab: We open the file with audacity and we find the flag. ![alt text](https://github.com/marselia/marselia.github.io/blob/master/images/houseplant_misc.JPG)

-# OSINT
+## OSINT
 - The Drummer who Gave all his Daughters the Same Name: Googling: https://www.giac.org/paper/gsec/644/malicious-code-vbs-onthefly-anna-kournikova/101208 -> Worm made with Vbswg 1.50b
 - What a Sight to See!: site:
 - Groovin and Cubin: Searching in google the company, we found a twitter account, where it appears a fake hint and an Instagram account where the real flag is.

-# Web
+## Web
 - I don't like needles: It's a SQL injection.
 We investigate the source code and we find: <!-- ?sauce--> we go to url/?sauce where we see the user.
-We investigate the source code and we find: <!-- ?willow --> we go to url/?willow where we see the user.
 We use sql injection to get the password, with: ' OR 0 = 0# we get a correct auth and with = 0# we get the flag.